 Staff told us they received appropriate professional development and training.
-We checked three staff files and saw that this was the case.
+We checked the staff records and saw that this was the case.
 The training covered all of the mandatory requirements for registration issued by the General Dental Council.
 This included responding to emergencies, safeguarding, infection control and radiography and radiation protection training.